Programme at a Glance

-Programme at a Glance

 - Delivery: Classes are delivered on Monday and Tuesday evenings and a limited number of Saturday and block sessions.
 Teaching includes a mix of lecturers, guest speakers, live action learning, projects and workshops

-	- International Residency Weeks: Belgium (mandatory), Brazil (optional) and South Africa (optional)
+- International Residency Weeks: Belgium (included in course fee), Brazil (optional) and South Africa (optional)

 - Average age: 37*